Skip to content

 • Dev Doc Update workflow — Review current-session code changes, cross-check against the knowledge store, update units that have gone stale or need creating, then validate store integrity.
 Enforces scan → propose → confirm → apply → validate → report so doc drift cannot be silently skipped and broken cross-refs cannot silently ship.

-• Dev Doc Update Directions directions — How to run /wb-dev-document — scan current changes, propose knowledge-store edits, confirm, apply via docs_/workflow_ capabilities, validate store integrity, report.
+• Dev Doc Update Directions directions — How to run /wb-dev-document — scan current changes, propose knowledge-store edits, confirm, apply by editing each unit's Markdown file (docs_edit / native Edit) plus docs_delete, validate store integrity, report.
 Rules for what to check and what not to clobber.

 • Development Mode directions — Enter developmental agent mode — orient on architecture, key locations, and dev workflow for modifying work-buddy itself